Justia Badge

 Seatbelt & Safety Violations

-• CDL Holders: Commercial drivers must protect their clean driving record, as violations—even in a personal vehicle—can lead to CDL suspension or job loss.
+• CDL Holders: Commercial drivers must protect their clean driving record.
+Violations, even in a personal vehicle, can lead to CDL suspension or job loss.
 DUI laws for CDL drivers are also stricter, with a BAC limit of 0.04% instead of 0.08%.

-• Out-of-State Drivers: Many assume that a Georgia traffic ticket won’t follow them home, but most states share traffic violation data.
+• Out-of-State Drivers: Many assume that a Georgia traffic ticket will not follow them home, but most states share traffic violation data.
 Ignoring a ticket can lead to license suspension in both Georgia and your home state.

 If you fall into one of these categories, you should consult a skilled Georgia traffic lawyer to protect your license and driving privileges.